gazpitchy92/discord-kde-media-rpc/readme.md

 A tool that displays your current KDE media player status as Discord Rich Presence.

+NOTE: This does NOT work with Discord installed via Flatpak - use the native package or AppImage

 ## Features

 - Shows currently playing media from KDE media players in your Discord status